-Once the samples are obtained, we compute the initial parameters for gray matter and csf using the robust mean and covariance from the MCD estima-
+Once the samples are obtained, we compute the initial parameters for gray matter and csf using the robust mean and covariance from the MCD estimator [11].
+The result of the MCD algorithm is the ellipsoid that covers at least half of the data with the smallest determinant of covariance.
+We then apply